Energy drinks and weight loss?

 What's more, the caffeine and stimulants in energy drinks (such as taurine, guarana, ginseng, gingko, synephrine or bitter orange, and carnitine) can cause a person’s blood pressure and heart rate to increase by as much as ten percent.
 For individuals who already have high blood pressure, excess caffeine may lead to increased risk of heart disease or stroke.
 For all people, the health effects of high levels of caffeine may involve unpleasant physical and psychological symptoms, including:

 - Caffeine dependency

 - Ulcers and gastroesophageal reflux disease

 Although this myth-busting answer may be disappointing, have no fear.
-There are many ways that people (even busy college students) can increase their energy and maintain a healthy weight without relying on energy drinks.
-Energy boosters provides more detailed information on fun and healthy tips for increasing your energy and living a healthy lifestyle.
-Let your cup of energy and good health runneth over!
+There are many ways that people (even busy college students) can increase their energy and maintain a weight that supports your body’s functioning w without relying on energy drinks.
+If the stressors of college make it feel as though there’s no time for yourself, a health promotion specialist may be able to offer more information on time management, as well as tips for increasing your energy and living a balanced lifestyle.
+Here’s to you letting your cup of energy and good health runneth over!

 Submit a new comment